Connected to my last post… a love letter to my poverty:

 I’ll happily flaunt you.

-Shame they proclaim, because there is poverty much “worse” than you.
+Shame they proclaim, because there exists poverty deemed much “worse” than you.

-Shame they proclaim, because society shames economic struggle.
+Shame they proclaim, because society shames & vilifies economic struggle.

 Shame they proclaim, because you are not supposed to belong to me.

-Let the evil eye watch me, scorn me, bequeath me, as I rise above you and yet, still remember you in my deeds.
+Let the “evil eyes” watch me, scorn me, shame me, reproach me, and bequeath me, as I rise above you and yet, eternally remember you in my deeds.

-Please don’t let me break this vow to you.
+Please do not let me break this vow to you.

 Peace, warmth, and blessings,